 If the flea infestation is in your yard and not in your home, there are a few things you can do as well.
 One of the most effective ways to get rid of fleas in your yard is to spread cedar chips, especially in the areas your pet enjoys hanging out.
 By removing debris and adding clean cedar chips, you strip away many of the places fleas like to hide.

 As you are using the home remedies above, you should also be sure to tend to your pet.
 Using dish soap to bathe them can help kill fleas on their bodies.
-You can also use a flea brush.
+You can also use a flea brush or serve up some natural flea-prevention treats.
 Remember, fleas typically live around the neck and more densely furry areas.
 Additionally, you'll need to treat your pet's bedding.

 When all is said and done, all-natural remedies don't always help severe infestations.
 Sometimes you will need to take your pet to the vet.
 If you notice the remedies you attempt aren't working, don't hesitate to talk to a pro.